 Rolling into Wabasha

 The oldest city on the entire upper Mississippi River, this community has been thriving since 1826.
 As touring cyclists roll into town they will find 50 buildings listed on the National Register of Historic Places.
 If time permits enjoy their historic walking tour and discover the stories that have made this town so unique.
-With Bald Egles in abundance along the river, this is also home to the National Eagle Center, located downtown.
-Also, with the popular movie “Grumpy Old Men” an its sequal shot here, dine at Slippery’s Bar & Grill, for a nostalgic look at this river town.
+With Bald Eagles in abundance along the river, this is also home to the National Eagle Center, located downtown.
+Also, with the popular movie “Grumpy Old Men” an its sequel shot here, dine at Slippery’s Bar & Grill, for a nostalgic look at this river town.
 You can find more options at Visit Wabasha.

 Rolling into Winona